Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 2. Create a service account under IAM:
    1. Go to **IAM & admin** > **Service Accounts**
    2. Click on **Create Service Account** and enter the relevant details:
-         1. Service Account name: *ocp-serviceaccount*
+         1. Service Account name: *ocp-serviceaccount* (you can use any service account name of your choice)
          2. Grant access to the necessary roles per the documentation.
 I have assigned it the **owner** role since I will be using this service account myself.
 It is however not recommended to grant the ‘owner’ role to the service account for security reasons.
 Do refer the necessary roles that the service account requires access to.
          3. Click **Done**.
          4. Once your service account is created, we need its json key to be used for authentication & authorization of gcp objects creation: